mysterious588/Exoskeleton-Robot/README.md

 catkin_make
 ```
 ## MPUs
-After installation you can run the mpu scripts
+After installation you can run the MPU scripts
-Make sure you have the MPU Connected to your Raspberry pi
+Make sure you have the MPU connected to your Raspberry pi

 Vcc >> 5v